Abhioneb/Abhioneb/README.md

 # Abhinav Pandey

 Welcome!
-I'm a passionate Software Engineer specializing in full-stack development, cloud-native architectures, and data-driven applications.
+I'm a passionate Software Engineer specializing in backend development, cloud-native architectures, and data-driven applications.
 I have a proven track record at companies like Auxia Inc. and Arista Networks, and I enjoy tackling complex problems under tight deadlines.

 ---